 Cultivate not just the love in your marriage, but also your friendship with your spouse as you grow older together.
 And if you’re married to your best friend, count yourself fortunate and give your spouse a big thank-you today.

-Lori Lowe is the author of First Kiss to Lasting Bliss: Hope & Inspiration for Your Marriage.
-It tells the inspiring, true stories of couples who used adversity to improve their marriages–from overcoming drug addiction to cancer, infidelity, religious differences, family interference and infertility, among many others.
-It’s available at Amazon.com and in all e-book formats atwww.LoriDLowe.com.
-Great for holiday stocking stuffers!
-Contact me if you would like one mailed in time for Christmas.
+Lori Lowe has been married to her husband, Ming, for 19 years.
+She is the author of First Kiss to Lasting Bliss: Hope & Inspiration for Your Marriage.
+It tells the inspiring, true stories of couples who used adversity to improve their marriages–from overcoming drug addiction to cancer, infidelity, religious differences, and infertility, among many others.
+It’s available at Amazon.com and in various e-book formats here.